 - Improved check-in times and departure frequency

-- Allows the customer to travel at high speed (airplane) at a low price (comparable to car)
+- It allows the customer to travel at a high speed (airplane) at a low price (comparable to a car)

-A redefinition of the offer has taken place here.
-Customer is the everyday traveler, not just the business or leisure traveler.
+This represents a redefinition of the service offered.
+The customer is now the ordinary traveler, not just the business or leisure traveler.

 The Body Shop

-Another prominent example is the concept of The Body Shop, which created new functional and emotional benefits in the cosmetics industry.
-The usually glamorous appearance of cosmetics companies was ignored in the body shop concept.
-The Body Shop stood out with its functional appearance, reduced prices and unpretentious packaging.
-Increased emphasis has been placed on natural ingredients, healthy lifestyles and ethical concerns.
-As a result, The Body Shop reached a new customer base and was able to achieve very high cost savings (around 85% of costs through packaging and advertising).
+Another prominent example is The Body Shop concept, which introduced new functional and emotional value to the cosmetics industry.
+The often glamorous image of cosmetic corporations was disregarded in The Body Shop concept.
+Instead, The Body Shop stood out through its functional approach, reduced prices, and unpretentious packaging.
+Increased emphasis was placed on natural ingredients, a healthy lifestyle, and ethical considerations.
+As a result, The Body Shop reached a new customer base and achieved significant cost savings (approximately 85% of costs were saved through packaging and advertising).

 Nintendo

-A more recent example of a blue ocean strategy is the success of the Nintendo Wii game console, which was developed for a new video game audience.
-With a control concept using motion sensors, Nintendo is avoiding the competition for graphics and computing power from other consoles such as Microsoft's Xbox or Sony's PlayStation.
+A more recent example of a Blue Ocean Strategy is the success of the Nintendo Wii game console, which was developed for a new target group for video games.
+With a control concept based on motion sensors, Nintendo avoids the competition for graphics and processing power from other consoles like Microsoft's Xbox or Sony's PlayStation.

 Nespresso